ome/omero-documentation/omero/developers/GettingStarted.rst

 ::

-    bin/omero hql -q --limit=10 "select name from OriginalFile where id=4106" bin/omero hql -q --limit=10 "select id, textValue, file from Annotation a order by a.id desc" bin/omero hql -q --limit=10 "select id, textValue from TagAnnotation a order by a.id desc" bin/omero hql -q --limit=100 "select id, owner.id, started, userAgent from Session where closed is null"
+    omero hql -q --limit=10 "select name from OriginalFile where id=4106" omero hql -q --limit=10 "select id, textValue, file from Annotation a order by a.id desc" omero hql -q --limit=10 "select id, textValue from TagAnnotation a order by a.id desc" omero hql -q --limit=100 "select id, owner.id, started, userAgent from Session where closed is null"